Quick Start Guide

 Once the fact table is created, you can easily add metrics on top of it.
 For example, consider a simple proportion metric, which measures the percentage of experiment users who complete an action at least once.
 In this case, it'd measure the percentage of users who made a purchase.

 Metrics in GrowthBook are powerful and have many advanced settings.
-Read about them on our Fact Tables page.
+Read about them on our Metrics page.

 Step 3.
 View Experiment Results

 Go to the Experiments page.
-If you implemented an experiment using feature flags or our Visual Editor, your experiment will already be listed.
+If you implemented an experiment using feature flags, your experiment will already be listed.
 Click through to it.
 If you ran your experiment outside of GrowthBook instead, that's fine, too!
-Add a new experiment and select the Analyze Existing option.
+Add a new experiment and select the Import Existing option.

 Once inside your experiment, go to the Results tab.
 Edit your analysis settings and pick the metrics you created earlier.
 The results will show up in a table like this: